Nelgit007/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that opens 10 newest file, opens one file per line, sorts from the newest to oldest a script that takes a list of words as input and prints only words that appear exactly once.
-Display lines containing the pattern “root” from the file /etc/passwd
+Display lines containing the pattern “root” from the file /etc/passwd A script that display the number of lines that contain the pattern “bin” in the file /etc/passwd